-Liverpool would likely have to stump up Henderson and an accompanying fee to get the American ball-player.
-Kenny Dalglish and Damien Comolli, Liverpool’s former director of football, had signed the Sunderland academy graduate the previous year.
+Liverpool would have to stump up Henderson and an accompanying fee to get the American ball player.
+Kenny Dalglish and Damien Comolli, Liverpool’s former Director of Football, had signed the Sunderland academy graduate the previous year.

-Without given much of a chance, he appeared not to be of Rodgers’ taste, and looked likely to be shipped out of Anfield if the Liverpool boss could get his way.
+Without being given much chance, Henderson appeared not to be of Rodgers’ taste and looked soon to be shipped out of Anfield if the Liverpool boss could get his way.
 With the clear and distinct lack of ability to make it at Liverpool, it was almost certain he would head to Craven Cottage.

-Unfortunately for Rodgers and Liverpool fans, they would have to endure Henderson in Liverpool red for a little while yet.
-The central midfielder spoke to The Daily Mail six-months later;
+Unfortunately for Rodgers and Liverpool fans, they would have to endure Henderson in Liverpool red for a while yet.
+The central midfielder spoke to The Daily Mail six months later:

 “It wasn’t a nice thing to hear.
 But I just had to take it on the chin.
 So I said no. I didn’t want to go anywhere.
 I came to Liverpool wanting to stay here for the rest of my career.
 I certainly didn’t want to leave after a year.

-Rodgers’ view and premature decision on the midfielder, followed by him handing the captaincy to Henderson, is a set of circumstances which would inadvertently lay the foundations that shaped and almost mirrored the outlook of the midfielder’s Liverpool career.
-Changing perceptions and receiving an honour to be proud of, something repeated again and again for Henderson while in red.
+Rodgers’ view and premature decision on the midfielder, followed by handing the captaincy to Henderson, is a set of circumstances that inadvertently laid the foundations that shaped and almost mirrored the path of his Liverpool career.
+Changing perceptions and receiving an honour to be proud of; something repeated again and again for Henderson in Liverpool red.

-Damien Comolli, in a 2006 interview with TalkSPORT, disclosed how certain club officials might have shared Rodgers’ view, and ultimately played its part in ending his own spell on Merseyside;
+Damien Comolli, in a 2006 interview with TalkSPORT, disclosed how certain club officials might have shared Rodgers’ view and ultimately played its part in ending Comolli’s spell on Merseyside;

 Hindsight is a wonderful thing.
-We have all said a daft comment, only to be proved entirely wrong.
-Not too long ago, I cast doubts over Liverpool’s decision to buy Alisson Becker after he flapped at a few crosses in a Brazil shirt.
+We have all said a daft comment or two, only to be proven entirely wrong.
+For example, not too long ago, I cast doubts over Liverpool’s decision to buy Alisson Becker after he flapped at a few crosses in a Brazil shirt.
 Look how that one turned out.

-Nevertheless, in Jordan Henderson’s narrative, Liverpool’s worst ever skipper who can only pass sideways, it’s important to look back on opinions shared by the masses.
+Nevertheless, in Jordan Henderson’s narrative, Liverpool’s worst-ever skipper who can only pass sideways, it’s important to look back on opinions shared by the masses.
 Liverpool’s captain has had to overcome a lot.
-His own fanbase, pundits, and the average football fan, had written him off ever since he vacated The Stadium of Light.
+His own fanbase, pundits, and the average football fan had written him off since he vacated The Stadium of Light.

-The following are a select few published opinions found in the written word.
-Henderson’s obvious lack of talent, inability to lead a dressing room, and minimal leadership qualities mean that there is a plethora to choose from;
+The following extracts are a select few published opinions found in the written word.
+Henderson’s unmistakable lack of talent, inability to lead a dressing room and minimal leadership qualities mean that there is a plethora to choose from:

-“… he is one of the highest earners at the club, and he’s the captain, but in general he really isn’t a captain material; he isn’t a presence on the pitch; usually you only notice him when he’s shouting at the ref or when he’s staring at a player that is 10 metres away from him.
+“… he is one of the highest earners at the club, and he’s the captain, but in general, he really isn’t captain material; he isn’t a presence on the pitch; usually, you only notice him when he’s shouting at the ref or when he’s staring at a player that is 10 metres away from him.